 Pick Your Must-Haves

 Okay, so now you know how much you are spending, and what features you no longer need from your monthly service providers.
 The next step is to identify the products and services that are most important to you.
 Perhaps you love your iPhone, or you just cannot live without Food Network on Demand.
 No problem with that, as long as you know in advance.
 Let your preferences steer your decisions on who you are willing to do business with.

-The first phone call you to make should be to your existing cable or phone company.
+The first phone call you make should be to your existing cable or phone company.
 Communication companies like this usually offer the most services under one contract, and this increases your odds of saving more.
-You can listen to their pitch if you want, but the more direct approach is to tell them you are shopping for the best bundle deals on phone, internet and television service.
-Stating this up front should get negotiations moving faster.
-At the end of the discussion, have the representative email you a copy of the prices, features and contract.
+You can listen to their pitch if you want, but the more direct approach is to tell them you are shopping for the best bundle deals on phone, internet, and television service.
+Stating this upfront should get negotiations moving faster.
+At the end of the discussion, have the representative email you a copy of the prices, features, and contract.

 Your next phone call is to the competition.
 Once again, get right to the point and give them the monthly quote you got from the first call.
 Ideally, you will be offered a lower price, but even if not, you still want all of the details emailed to you.
 This is because promotional offers can vary significantly.
 It could be that the first few months of one service is cheaper, but after this introductory period, the price goes up substantially.
 Be careful with “bait and switch” offers like these or else you’ll get stuck in an expensive contract.